 Everything we built is packaged into small blocks.
 We encourage you to read, learn, fork and improve it!
 Build interesting things using the same building blocks as WebRTC.

 WebRTC can be confusing, and we have found that splitting things into small blocks makes it a lot easier for others to learn and contribute.

 We try really hard to implement WebRTC correctly.
 Divergence causes lots of pain, sometimes we make mistakes but our goal is always to implement WebRTC and not be ‘WebRTC-like’

 Pion isn’t just about building software, but also educating people and furthering what we can build with WebRTC.
 Someday better software may come, but hopefully our biggest impact will be creating innovation and fostering a great community.

-We have created a Knowledge Base and are documenting everything we learned from building a WebRTC implementation from scratch.
+We have created WebRTC for the Curious and are documenting everything we learned from building a WebRTC implementation from scratch.
 We want to pass on everything we learned, our long term goal is to see a WebRTC implememntation in every language.